 5. 무슨 뜻이에요?
 (Museun tteusieyo?) — What does this mean?

 Say you’re out and about in South Korea with your study abroad group.
-Perhaps you’re going out to eat or to an outlet mall and see something you don’t recognize.
-This could include both physical things and Korean words that you don’t quite recall.
+Perhaps you’re going out to eat or to an outlet mall and you see something you don’t recognize.
+You can use this phrase to refer to both physical things and Korean words that you don’t know.

-You see a photo of a type of food on a restaurant menu and point to it.
+Speaker A sees a photo of a type of food on a restaurant menu and points to it.

 6. 이름이 뭐예요?
 (Ireumi mwoyeyo?) — What’s your name?

-At the most basic level, all Korean learners should be able to figure out their name and how to exchange names when they first begin learning Korean.
+At the most basic level, of course, Korean learners should figure out their own name and how to exchange names when meeting others.

 7. 어디 출신이세요?
 (Eodi chulsiniseyo?) — Where are you from?

-This is a fantastic question to ask both a new friend and someone you’ve known for a while.
+This is a fantastic question you could ask a new friend or even someone you’ve known for a while.

 8. 어디에서 일해요?
 (Eodieseo ilhaeyo?) — Where do you work?

 This is a very common question in South Korea.
 It’s one of the first questions you can expect someone to ask you.
-It isn’t considered rude, but rather quite polite.
+And it isn’t considered rude, but actually quite polite!